kevthunder/serverless-plugin-import-resources/readme.md

 ## Configuration

-Configuration happens 'globally' (via custom.importExistingResources) and is a list of ressources to import by logical id
+Configuration happens 'globally' (via custom.importExistingResources) and is a list of resources to import by logical id

 ### Examples